|First issue, April, 1981. Image copyright TZ Publications|

 The first excellent coverage of the original series in a major genre periodical occurred in this issue.
 An 18-page special was devoted to The Twilight Zone with most of the coverage being a condensed biography of Rod Serling and the show's impact on science fiction in general.
 A very basic but complete episode guide to the original series was provided, the first time an episode guide for the show was to see print.
 The major bonus of the issue is a full-color pull out painting of Rod Serling against a celestial background with the printed transcript of the most famous opening for The Twilight Zone.
-Click here to buy Starlog-Filmfax, issue # 75-76, Oct./Jan.
+Click here to read this issue of Starlog.-Filmfax, issue # 75-76, Oct./Jan.
 2000

 Featuring evocative cover art by Harley Brown, this 40th anniversay celebration of the original series is the single best issue of a genre periodical ever devoted to The Twilight Zone.
 It comes highly recommended.
 Highlights include interviews conducted by Matthew R. Bradley with original series writers Richard Matheson, George Clayton Johnson, and Jerry Sohl, Christopher Conlon's seminal essay "Southern California Sorcerers," which later inspired a collection of short stories, and a reprint of Charles Beaumont's essay "The Seeing I," written for The Magazine of Fantasy and Science Fiction as a firsthand preview of the original series prior to the airing of the first episode.
 Click here for FilmFax Magazine